jnmclarty/WhitePaper/README.md

 ### Debt Orders

-Debt orders are data packets listed by relayers that are the fundamental primitive of Dharma protocol -- submitting a valid debt order to the Debt Kernel triggers the issuance of a debt token and its swap with the requested principal amount.
-Dharma protocol is agnostic to the means by which creditors, debtors, underwriters, and relayers communicate and transfer debt order packets between one another -- A debt order can have up to 3 ECDSA signatures attached to it -- a debtor's signature, a creditor's signature, and an underwriter's signature.
+Debt Orders are data packets listed by relayers that are the fundamental primitive of Dharma protocol.
+Submitting a valid debt order to the Debt Kernel triggers the issuance of a debt token and its swap with the requested principal amount.
+Dharma protocol is agnostic to the means by which creditors, debtors, underwriters, and relayers communicate and transfer debt order packets between one another.
+A debt order can have up to 3 ECDSA signatures attached to it:

+1. A debtor's signature
+2. A creditor's signature
+3. An underwriter's signature.

 The payload they sign depends on their role in the transaction -- debtors and creditors are required to sign the hash of the debt order (i.e. the **debt order hash**), while underwriters are required to sign only a subset of the fields in the debt order, which we refer to as the **underwriter commitment**.

-Moreover, not all 3 signatures must be attached to the debt order in order to submit it to the Debt Kernel -- if an agent or keeper is not involved in the transaction (i.e. their address in the debt order is null) **or** they _are_ involved but are also the party submitting the Debt Order to the Debt Kernel contract, then their signature is not mandated.
+Moreover, not all 3 signatures must be attached to the debt order in order to submit it to the Debt Kernel -- if an agent or keeper is not involved in the transaction (i.e. their address in the debt order is null) **or** they _are_ involved but are also the party submitting the Debt Order to the Debt Kernel contract, then their signature is not required.

 The debt order is comprised of the following fields: